A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing: Methods

 The framework of the proposed two-stage optimization method is illustrated in Fig. \ref{fig:summary}.
 In the non-adaptive 1$^{st}$ Stage, a BNN estimator is employed to narrow the range of the estimated magnetic field.
 The BNN takes the measurement outcomes from a sequence of Ramsey experiments as input and outputs an estimated magnetic field value.
 To avoid ambiguity arising from the periodic nature of the Ramsey signal, the sensing time is fixed at $\tau_{\text{min}} = \pi/\omega_{\text{max}}$ and the control phase $\varphi_0 = 0$.
-Details of the BNN training process are provided in Supplementary Methods I.
+Details of the BNN training process are provided in Supplementary Section 1 of the Supplemental document.